feross/last-fm/README.md

 `userAgent` can be a string to use as the `User-Agent` header in http requests.

+## Convenience API

+These APIs are not part of the LastFM documentation, but they use data from the API and process it into a more useful form.

+### `lastfm.search(opts, (err, data) => {})`

+Search for artists, tracks, or albums by name.

+This returns the "top result" across all result types, prioritizing an exact query match, if one exists.
+Otherwise, the most popular result by number of "listeners" is used.

+- `opts.q` - the search query
+- `opts.limit` - the number of each type of result to fetch

+## Album API

 ### `lastfm.albumGetInfo(opts, (err, data) => {})`

-Get the metadata and tracklist for an album on Last.fm using the album name or a musicbrainz id.
+Get the metadata and tracklist for an album on Last.fm using the album name.

 - [album.getInfo](http://www.last.fm/api/show/album.getInfo)